 Revenue is recognised over the assembly period for certain assembly customers if the vehicles being assembled do not have any alternative use and when the Group is able to enforce payment for performance completed to date during the assembly period.

 Revenue is recognised based on the actual costs incurred at the end of the reporting period plus a proportion of the expected profit margin with the customer.
 This method represents a faithful depiction of the service as the actual costs incurred represents the percentage of service rendered.

 Estimates of revenues or expected profit margin are revised if circumstances change.
 Any resulting increases or decreases in estimated revenues are reflected in profit or loss in the period in which the circumstances that give rise to the revision become known by management.
 The Group’s obligation to provide warranty for the vehicles under the standard warranty terms is recognised as a provision.

-Revenue arising from rendering services, handling income and commission income are recognised when the relevant services are completed.
+Revenue arising from rendering services, handling income and commission income is recognised when the relevant services are completed.

 Revenue from providing services is recognised in the period in which the services are rendered.
-The price of handling contracts is usually define as fixed charge rate per tonnage/container boxes, hence revenue is recognised based on the actual tonnages/number of boxes handled multiplied by the contracted charge rates.
+The price of handling contracts is usually defined as fixed charge rate per tonne or container box, hence revenue is recognised based on the actual tonnage or number of container boxes handled multiplied by the contracted charge rates.
 Some handling contracts include multiple deliverables, such as the cargo storage services.
-Generally, the storage service is charged by fixed price per day and has no inter-relationship with the handling charges.
+Generally, the storage service is charged by fixed price per day and has no relationship with the handling charges.
 It is therefore accounted for as a separate performance obligation and revenue is recognised based on the unit price multiplied by days of storage.

 iv.
 Other revenue